This documentation page is also available as an interactive notebook. You can launch the notebook in

 We can see that two things happened.
 First, a single row was inserted

-into docs, containing the URL representing our source document.
-Then,
+into docs, containing the URL representing our source PDF.
+Then, the

 illustrates an important principle in Pixeltable: by default, anytime